Vader's Quest: Synopsis

 Soon after the events of the original Star Wars film, the Sith Lord Darth Vader has hired bounty hunters to find out who was responsible for the destruction of the Death Star.
 At the Museum of the Old Republic, Thurlow Harris, a captured and tortured Rebel pilot, who survived the Death Star battle and returned to his homeworld of Centares, betrays the pilot's surname: Skywalker.
-Vader attempts to kill every bounty hunter (including Brazzo, Selle, and Ban Papeega) who hears this revelation, but one, Mala Mala, escapes and heads to Coruscant to tell Palpatine the name in exchange for protection from Vader.
-Rebel pilot Jal Te Gniev, who is envious and resentful of Luke, tells a woman in a cantina that Luke will be on Jazbina; not knowing anything about Luke besides that he is a wanted man, she then sells this information to an Imperial-connected bounty hunter in exchange for forgiving her father's debt.
+Vader attempts to kill every bounty hunter (including Brazzo, Selle, and Ban Papeega) who hears this revelation, but one, Mala Mala, escapes and heads to Coruscant to tell Palpatine the name in exchange for protection from Vader, after her droids Fordee and Beesix were destroyed.
+Rebel pilot Jal Te Gniev, who is envious and resentful of Luke, tells Nevana, a woman in a cantina, on Dubrava that Luke will be on Jazbina; not knowing anything about Luke besides that he is a wanted man, she then sells this information to Sarma, an Imperial-connected bounty hunter in exchange for forgiving her father's debt.
 Vader pursues Luke and comes face to face with him for the first time on Jazbina (where Jal has also journeyed to warn Luke and redeem himself) but the decidedly anti-Imperial locals force him to leave, saving Luke.